a-ignatov-parc/tvdml/README.md

 ## Routing

 tvOS provided great foundation to write apps using [TVML](https://developer.apple.com/library/content/documentation/LanguagesUtilities/Conceptual/ATV_Template_Guide/index.html) and [TVJS](https://developer.apple.com/reference/tvmljs).
-But you need somehow to react on user's activity and map it to UI.
+But you need somehow to react on user's activity and map it to the UI.

-To help you solving this issues TVDML provides navigation module.
+To help you solve this issues TVDML provides navigation module.

 ```js
 import React from 'react';